Undergraduate Research and Student Innovation: The Skills to Shape Our World

 Opportunities for research experience are available year-round, either for course credit or for pay.
 Research classes for credit count toward free electives in most majors and discipline-specific electives in others.
 Faculty mentors may hire students as research assistants, or students may receive funding through the President’s Undergraduate Research Award (PURA) http://urop.gatech.edu/pura.
 Options for research also include full-time summer experiences, both on- and off-campus, and international research.

 While open to all students, students planning to pursue graduate degrees or a future career in research and development industries should consider a more robust research experience: the Research Option http://urop.gatech.edu/research-option.
-This thesis-based program provides an opportunity to get first-hand experience in substantive research, culminating in the production of a thesis paper.
 It is an excellent way to gain valuable skills and experience into applied or basic research, thus bolstering their graduate school preparation.
-In addition, many scientific and technical firms favor graduates possessing these practical skills.

 To take the student research initiative even further, the Institute has placed an increasing emphasis on students thinking and acting innovatively, hence the creation of the InVenture Prize Competition http://www.inventureprize.gatech.edu.
 Starting with the student’s own idea, faculty mentors help lead students through a process that culminates in a final, on-stage competition which is broadcast live on public television.
 From idea to innovation, concept to prototype, problem to solution, the InVenture Prize Competition helps develop individuals who not only have the technical know-how, but also are entrepreneurially savvy.